KiraCore/Kira-Protocol-Documentation/spec/iteration-2/kip_66.md

 }
 ```

-Each `ip` address within the `addrbook.json` is potentially a KIRA node.
+Each `ip` address and a corresponding `port` within the `addrbook.json` is potentially a KIRA node.
 All IP addresses should be extracted from each addrbook json file for processing.

-Each unique (they can repeat) `ip` address in the list ready for processing should be dialed by the `INTERX` via the default INTEREX port `11000` to query chain-id and verify genesis file checksum to ensure that KIRA node is connected to the correct (the same) network.
-If genesis checksum does not match, chain-id does not match or ip address can't be reached within `3 seconds` then IP should be ignored for the purpose of recursive KIRA nodes discovery using `/node_list` endpoint.

 Endpoint `/api/status` should be extended with additional fields to contain all essential information's about the KIRA node: